r0han01/nashville311ArcGisPipeline/data/processed/README.md

 ## How It's Used

-The processed Parquet files are automatically loaded by our shapefile generators to create GIS visualizations.
+The processed Parquet files are automatically loaded by our GeoPackage generators to create GIS visualizations.
 You don't need to download or manage these files manually—the Python scripts handle everything.

 ## Running the Pipeline